Jaxsbr/iblogyo/source/_posts/boxyvault-project-planning.md

 Well, it's not needed, however as a software engineer working in the corporate environment I've seen the impact of not planning software project appropriately.

-There are two thing I've seen happen when project planning is not executed well.
+There are two things I've seen happen when project planning is not executed well.

 ### Scope creep